JBtallgrass/UFO/README.md

 The purpose of the assignment was to apply JavaScript, CSS, and HTML languages to combine into a usable data source.

 ## 👽 Results:
-The results of the project
+The results of the project provide additonal resources to the client therfore supporting their object to provide coverage on the topic of UFOs.